 Chilean artist Alfredo Jaar’s neon work Be Afraid of the Enormity of the Possible (2015) could be a motto for our times.
 These words are taken from Romanian philosopher Emil Cioran and force us to confront the fact that anything, and everything, can go wrong.
 So far, so pessimistic.
 But while this particular piece is not exactly comforting, taken as a whole, Jaar’s oeuvre is about perseverance and standing up to the big issues.
-He has also captured in lights that immortal line from Thomas Beckett’s Waiting for Godo: “I can’t go on, I’ll go on.”
+He has also captured in lights that immortal line from Samuel Beckett’s Waiting for Godot: “I can’t go on, I’ll go on.”
 In the end, Jaar is telling us to keep going in the face of overwhelming possibilities.

 Enjoy the show